 Research shows that although increased fluid intake does not necessarily help relieve constipation, many people report some relief from their constipation if they drink fluids such as water and juice and avoid dehydration.
 Liquids add fluid to the colon and bulk to stools, making bowel movements softer and easier to pass.

-Claims that certain healthful benefits can be gained by eating or drinking particular items at specified times of the day are not new; such belief in ritual underpins, for example, the “Eat fruit only on an empty stomach”
+Claims that certain healthful benefits can be gained by eating or drinking particular items at specified times of the day are not new; for example, the "eat fruit only on an empty stomach" rumor has circulated for years.
+Likewise, the belief that increasing one's water intake would be a good and healthful thing to do is also well traveled; many people continue to believe (erroneously, it turns out) that 75% of Americans are "chronically dehydrated" and that, to stay healthy, folks must drink eight glasses of water a day.

 Heart Attack & Water